antocasi/GettingCleaningData-Project/README.md

 The next step is the extraction of the required dataset containig only the mean and the standard deviation of each measured parameter.
 The selection of the different variables is performed using the grep() function the allows to search the column names for a specific string of characters.
 Using a negative grep() function, the meanFreq variable has been left out since it's not the actual mean of the observation for that specific parameter.
 The resulting data frame is ordered according to Subject and Activity using the dplyr arrange() function.

-At this point the final summarized dataset is created first melting the original tidy dataset according to the Subject and Activity variables and the using the dcast() function to obtain again a wide-format data frame.
+At this point the final summarized dataset is created first melting the original tidy dataset according to the Subject and Activity variables and the using the dcast() function to obtain again a wide-format data frame and calculating the mean according the previously set grouping.